NEUBIAS/training-resources/_modules/course_recap.md

+---
-## Recap
+title:	Recap
+layout:	module
+---

 Take few sheets of empty (A4) paper.
 Work in pairs of two or three.

 * Draw a typical image analysis workflow: From intensity image to objects shape table.